soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 # Office 365 Advanced Threat Protection

 > [!IMPORTANT]
-> This article is intended for Office 365 Enterprise customers.
+> This article is intended for Office 365 Enterprise and Microsoft 365 Enterprise customers.
 If you are using Outlook.com, Office 365 Home, or Office 365 Personal, and you're looking for information about Safe Links in Outlook, see [Advanced Outlook.com security](https://support.office.com/article/advanced-outlook-com-security-for-office-365-subscribers-882d2243-eab9-4545-a58a-b36fee4a46e2).

 ## Overview